berntpopp/RequiForm/README.md

 1. **Patient Data Entry**
    - Collect core patient information such as name, birthdate, and insurance details.
+   - Required fields limited to patient identifiers (first/last name) and diagnosis/suspicion.
+   - Other fields including test panels and category are optional for flexibility.
    - All data is handled locally (browser or Electron app) for security.

 2. **Test Selection**